nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Toggle view: `view`

-Toggle views between between student details and module's assignments.
+Toggle the view between showing student details and showing module's assignments.

 Format: `view (contacts/asg)`

 * The default view when the application launches is the student details.
 * The only valid parameters are `contacts` or `asg`
+* `view contacts` toggles the view to display the student's contact details for each student listed.
+* `view asg` toggles the view to display the assignment completion status and/or grade for each student.

+###  List modules: `lsmod`

+Lists all modules available in EdRecord.

+Format: `lsmod`

 ### Create module: `mkmod`